Theories of urban planning: Communicative approach

 The communicative approach to planning is perhaps the most difficult to explain.
 It focuses on using communication to help different interests in the process to understand each other.
 The idea is that each individual will approach a conversation with his or her own subjective experience in mind and that from that conversation shared goals and possibilities will emerge.
 Again, participation plays a central role in this model.
 The model seeks to include a broad range of voice to enhance the debate and negotiation that is supposed to form the core of actual plan making.
 In this model, participation is actually fundamental to the planning process happening.
 Without the involvement of concerned interests, there is no planning.

 Looking at each of these models it becomes clear that participation is not only shaped by the public in a given area or by the attitude of the planning organization or planners that work for it.
 In fact, public participation is largely influenced by how planning is defined, how planning problems are defined, the kinds of knowledge that planners choose to employ and how the planning context is set.
-Though some might argue that is too difficult to involve the public through transactive, advocacy, bargaining and communicative models because transportation is some ways more technical than other fields, it is important to note that transportation is perhaps unique among planning fields in that its systems depend on the interaction of a number of individuals and organizations.
+Though some might argue that is too difficult to involve the public through transactive, advocacy, bargaining, and communicative models because transportation is some ways more technical than other fields, transportation is perhaps unique among planning fields in that its systems depend on the interaction of a number of individuals and organizations.